-Trump lawyers call Manhattan DA subpoena 'arbitrary fishing expedition' in hearing to delay enforcement
+Trump wins motion to delay turning over tax docs after lawyer calls subpoena 'arbitrary fishing expedition'

 Even if Vance is successful in getting Trump's documents, it's almost certain they would not become public before the Nov.
 3 election, if ever.
 The House Judiciary Committee is also seeking Trump's documents and would likely make them public if it obtains them, but it was also rebuffed by the Supreme Court in July.
 It is currently engaged in a last-ditch effort to get ahold of them in the D.C.
 Circuit.

 In addition to Walker, Chief Judge Robert Katzmann and Judge Raymond Lohier heard the arguments Tuesday.
-The judges said they would issue a ruling on the motion for stay pending appeal by the end of the day.

 Fox News' Marta Dhanis and Barnini Chakraborty contributed to this report.